Stop Renting Intelligence: Build Proprietary AI IP

 Risk, Compliance, and Patents

 Invite your security and legal partners before the first fire drill.
 Map data flows so you can explain what touches what and why.
 Maintain audit trails for training and inference.
 Automate redaction at ingestion and create per purpose data access so experiments never pull more than they need.
+Strong IP protection, clear documentation, and structured internal policies reduce uncertainty.

 If patents matter to your strategy, track the novel pieces and how they interact.
 It lets you partner without surrendering the crown, and it helps you defend your work when copycats arrive.